avsaase/fusion-imu/README.md

 fatal error: 'math.h' file not found
 ```

-This can be solved by setting the `FUSION_HEADER_INCLUDE_PATH` environment variable to the folder that contains the `math.h` header for the target you're compiling for.
+This can be solved by setting the `FUSION_IMU_INCLUDE_PATH` environment variable to the folder that contains the `math.h` header for the target you're compiling for.

 ## Features

 - `serde` - Enables serde support for the input and output types of this crate.
-- `defmt` - Derived `defmt::Format` on the input and output types of this crate.
+- `defmt` - Derives `defmt::Format` on the input and output types of this crate.

 ## License

-This crate is licenced under MIT license ([LICENSE-MIT](LICENSE-MIT) or <http://opensource.org/licenses/MIT>).
+This crate is licenced under the MIT license ([LICENSE-MIT](LICENSE-MIT) or <http://opensource.org/licenses/MIT>).
+The C library is licensed under the same license.